G7DAO/w3sc/checklists/penetration-testing/penetration-testing-web.md

 # Penetration Testing for the Web
 Created by [six2dez](https://github.com/six2dez), [pentest-book](https://github.com/six2dez/pentest-book)
-Added to Wiki by DCentn 04/2022
+Added to Wiki by BlockSecNerd 04/2022

 Edited by [YOU](#)